mvbosch/litestar-users/docs/usage/1-database-models.md

 ### SQLAlchemy User

 !!! important
-    Litestar-Users is reliant on the [SQLAlchemyPlugin][advanced_alchemy.extensions.litestar.plugins.init.plugin.SQLAlchemyInitPlugin] for session management and dependency injection, this ensures that no more than one SQLAlchemy session is spun up per request lifecycle.
+    Litestar-Users is reliant on the [SQLAlchemyPlugin][advanced_alchemy.extensions.litestar.plugins.SQLAlchemyInitPlugin] for session management and dependency injection, this ensures that no more than one SQLAlchemy session is spun up per request lifecycle.

 ```python
 from advanced_alchemy.base import UUIDBase